 Putting it all together

-In summation, we have shown that the qualitative and quantitative laws which govern our universe, as well as the initial conditions of the big bang, have spoken in the clearest possible language that our universe is extraordinarily fine tuned, designed, and ordered.
-While these three arguments are independent, they nevertheless compliment each other.
+In summation, we have shown that the qualitative and quantitative laws that govern our universe, as well as the initial conditions of the big bang, have spoken in the clearest possible language that our universe is extraordinarily fine tuned, designed, and ordered.
+While these three arguments are independent, they nevertheless complement each other.

 The three arguments are grounded in all the essential elements of our universe and together paint a picture of a universe that is fine tuned, designed, and ordered in its totality.